A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-In Section \ref{Classical Quinn}, we saw, page \pageref{I-construction}, that denoting by $\Diff{n}$, the category of closed $n$-manifolds and diffeomorphisms between them, we have a functor, $\I'\colon\Diff{n} \to \cob{n}$, which is the identity on objects, and such that $\I'(f\colon \Sigma \to \Sigma')$ is the equivalence class of the cospan, or equally well of the cospan with $f$ used in the left (co)leg, as in Remark \ref{left coleg}.
-Such a cospan is always \emph{cofibrant} in the following sense, which is dual to the earlier definition of fibrant spans.
+In Section \ref{Classical Quinn}, we saw, in \jfm{\S\ref{moncob}}, that denoting by $\Diff{n}$, the category of closed $n$-manifolds and diffeomorphisms between them, we have a functor, $\I'\colon\Diff{n} \to \cob{n}$, which is the identity on objects.
+We need a categorified version, $\I$, of $\I'$.

-\begin{Definition} A cospan, in $\CGWH$ is said to be \emph{cofibrant} if the induced map, $\som{i}{j}:A\sqcup B\to M$, is a cofibration. \end{Definition} A thorough discussion on cofibrant cospans can be found in \cite{Torzewska,Torzewska-HomCobs}.

-\begin{Remark} (i) In this case, both $i$ and $j$ will be cofibrations as well, and interpreting cofibrations more or less as inclusions of locally flat submanifolds, it also says that the two submanifolds, $i(A)$ and $j(B)$, of $M$, have empty intersection.

-(ii) We note that these cofibrant cospans are the cofibrant objects in the category $\CGWH^{\Lambda^{op}}$, where, as in Remark \ref{Spans and Lambda}, $\CGWH$ is given the Hurewicz / Str\o m model structure but, now, $\CGWH^{\Lambda^{op}}$ is given the projective model category structure, so that weak equivalences and fibrations are objectwise; cf. Remark \ref{Spans and Lambda} for the dual case of fibrant spans.

-(iii) It is also of note that we could have replaced the role of $\CGWH$ with that Hurewicz / Str\o m model category structure, by many other suitably structured model categories in the above remarks. \end{Remark}